liuhongyao99cs/anonyx/README.md

 ```

 ### How to achieve 90-100 MB/s download from bucket?
--Check the capability of your NIC and stay in a good network env
+- Check the capability of your NIC and stay in a good network env
--Enable CDN and transfer acceleration in Aliyun oss control panel
+- Enable CDN and transfer acceleration in Aliyun oss control panel
--Multi-threading & Multi-part download
+- Multi-threading & Multi-part download

-### Extention to other cloud server such as Google and AWS.
+### Extention to other cloud servers such as Google and AWS.